sachamasry/klepsidra/README.md

 ### MVP: Make application self-hosting

+- Add checkbox determining whether time is billable?
 - Create simple 'customer' entity, to link timers to a customer for later invoicing
   - Only expose customer choice if timer is billable
 - Ensure quick notes feature works from all ways a note can be recorded
+- Complete all data structure, validations, defaults and indexes needed
+  - Create a many-to-many projects to tags table
+  - Create a business partners `notes` table
+  - Create a projects `notes` table
 - Tagging UX improvements
   - Make it possible to drill into the tag from the live component
   - Remove old tagging attempts from views